View this document as: a single page | multiple pages.

 remote

-A process or transaction that is conducted through connected devices over a network, rather than in person.
+A process or transaction that is conducted through connected devices over a network rather than in person.

 replay attack

-An attack in which the attacker is able to replay previously captured messages (between a legitimate claimant and a verifier) to masquerade as that claimant to the verifier or vice versa.
+An attack in which the attacker is able to replay previously captured messages between a legitimate claimant and a verifier to masquerade as that claimant to the verifier or vice versa.

 replay resistance

-The property of an authentication process to resist replay attacks, typically by the use of an authenticator output that is valid only for a specific authentication.
+The property of an authentication process to resist replay attacks, typically by the use of an authenticator output that is only valid for a specific authentication.

-restricted
+restricted authenticator

 An authenticator type, class, or instantiation that has additional risk of false acceptance associated with its use and is therefore subject to additional requirements.